 It doesn't have all the article data from the feed.
 We used only the important data.
-Initially we wanted to add an image into the email - we didn't want to send the design articles without images. he problem with adding images is that they were too big and resizing wouldn't work in the drag-and-drop editor.
+Initially, we wanted to add an image into the email - we didn't want to send the design articles without images.
+The problem with adding images is that they were too big and resizing wouldn't work in the drag-and-drop editor.

 Mailchimp heavily reduced the text size in order to place big images with the width of the email provider.
 It looked horrible.

-We couldn't reduce the images - they were used as the main ones for the articles in the blog and were specially made in this size to look good on high resolution screens.
-We googled the problem, studied forums, and understood that this is a long living problem in the Webflow+Mailchimp bond.
-However, neither platform ,or any other, is ready to solve it.
+We couldn't reduce the size of images - they were used as the main ones for the articles in the blog and were specially made in this size to look good on high-resolution screens.
+We googled the problem, studied forums, and understood that this is a long-living problem in the Webflow+Mailchimp bond.
+However, neither platform nor any other is ready to solve it.
 Webflow doesn't allow to download alternative images for RSS (and doesn't change the size of the existing ones) and Mailchimp in no way allows to reduce the image taken from the feed (even though such an option is chosen).
 Thus we decided to not use images in the emails for now.

 As a result, we managed to quickly create an email with automatic article distribution.
 The basic lead generation on the client's side began to work and communication with the users via email began.
 And there's no need to spend the client's resources on building an email every time.
 Before, the manual setting of every newsletter took about 30 minutes.
 I.e. with sending one email a week the automatic newsletter saves about 2.5 hours a month for a client.

-In the future this channel can be developed further and enhance the communication with the subscribers.
+In the future, this channel can be developed further and enhance communication with the subscribers.